BrunoBiluca/biluca-knowledge/Análise de dados/Projetos ETL/Apache Spark.md

   - análise_de_dados
   - engenharia_de_dados
 ---
+[Spark](https://spark.apache.org/) is an open-source distributed general-purpose cluster computing framework.
+Spark’s in-memory data processing engine conducts analytics, ETL, machine learning and graph processing on data in motion or at rest.
+It offers high-level APIs for the programming languages: Python, Java, Scala, R, and SQL.

+The Apache Spark Architecture is founded on Resilient Distributed Datasets (RDDs).
+These are distributed immutable tables of data, which are split up and allocated to workers.
+The worker executors implement the data.
+The RDD is immutable, so the worker nodes cannot make alterations; they process information and output results.

 # PySpark e testes automatizados

 ### How should you create a SparkSession for your tests?